Frequently Asked Questions

 We are in-network with several insurance companies, and will gladly answer any questions about our network participation if you are unsure if we are in-network with your plan.

-We do our very best to submit all planned treatment to your dental benefit company for a pre-authorization.
-This does take time to receive a response, however.
 We can not guarantee that your insurance will cover any services that we provide.
 It is YOUR sole responsibility to know your specific plan and the benefits that you have available.
 We will gladly try to help you figure this out as a courtesy to you, whenever possible.

 If we provide treatment without waiting for a pre-authorization from the insurance company, we will discuss the cost of treatment with you so that you know what the price will be if no benefit is provided for that service.